Click here to view the Current Issue PDF

 To gain continuous access of over 7,000 illustrations on our website, click the Subscribe button above.
 You simply pay a one-time activation fee of $15.

 To just receive our free issues emailed out two times per month...complete the MailChimp registration at the bottom of this page.

 In Other Words...

-IN OTHER WORDS... began in 1991 and is produced by Dr. Raymond McHenry, Senior Pastor of the Westgate Memorial Baptist Church in Beaumont, Texas.
-Subscribers receive full access to our Web site of over 5,000 illustrations PLUS two email issues per month filled with fascinating facts, quotes, humor, and spiritual illustrations from headline news.
+IN OTHER WORDS... began in 1991 and is a research service produced by Dr. Raymond McHenry, Pastor of the Westgate Memorial Baptist Church in Beaumont, Texas.
+Subscribers receive access to over 7,000 illustrations on our website PLUS two email issues per month filled with intriguing facts, quotes, humor, and spiritual illustrations from a wide variety of sources.
 All content is copyrighted.
 Visit www.iows.net to start a new subscription or send inquiries to: